bennadel/POIUtility.cfc/README.md

 by [Ben Nadel][1]

+The POIUtility.cfc is a ColdFusion component that helps you read Microsoft Excel files into ColdFusion queries as well as convert ColdFusion queries into multi-sheet Microsoft Excel files.

+## Features

+* Optional Header Row.
+* Basic CSS style definitions for header, row, and alternating row.
+* Write single or multiple Excel sheets at one time.
+* Read entire workbook into array of sheets or read in single sheet.

+## POI ColdFusion Custom Tag Features

+* Create Excel documents using ColdFusion custom tags.
+* Write Excel file to file server or to a ColdFusion variable (or both).
+* CSS control at the global, column, row, and cell levels (with proper cascading).
+* Date and Number mask support.

 These ColdFusion custom tags allow you to create native Microsoft Excel binary files.
 They create PRE-2007 compatible files.
 The following is a list of the currently supported tags and the current attributes.

 __NOTE__: All tags in the POI systems require the use of both an OPENING and CLOSING tag.
 If you leave out a closing tag (or self-closing tag), you will get unexpected results.